Back to Basics: What Are Employee Pulse Surveys?

 How are your employees feeling these days?
 If you rely solely on one annual engagement survey, it’s safe to say the feedback you collected is pretty much obsolete.

-50 questions, so the time it takes an employee to complete them is considerable.
+50 questions, so the time it takes an employee to complete it is considerable.
 And then comes the task of compiling the results and analyzing employee feedback.

-Learn more about Moodtracker ̶the free, employee pulse survey tool from Workhuman.
+Learn more about Moodtracker the free, employee pulse survey tool from Workhuman.

-- Provide a real-time view of engagement, so you have a fast, accurate understanding of your organization and company culture
+- Provide a real-time view of employee engagement, so you have a fast, accurate understanding of your organization and company culture

 - Are free from bias, thanks to their immediacy and greater contextualization that connects employees’ current circumstances to a broader environment

-- Deliver insights that can be acted upon quickly and effectively
+- Deliver insights that can be acted upon quickly and effectively with real, meaningful responses

-- Powered by AI: AI can give you the confidence of knowing that every employee gets the right survey at the right time.
+Artificial Intelligence (AI) can give you the confidence of knowing that every employee gets the right survey at the right time.